Morozov-5F/raytracing-weekend/README.md

 This project uses [PPM image format](https://en.wikipedia.org/wiki/Netpbm#PPM_example) to simplify image output routines.
 This is far from optimal but should work.

+This branch adds the light sources to the base renderer.
+I don't do shadow rays, I just increase the number of rays per pixel and hope for the best.
+The image below took 1 hour 36 minutes to render on my PC.

 ![Sample image](/images/img.jpg)

 # Building